Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-We can also analyze theory and data for symmetric 2:2 and 3:3 salts.
+We can also analyse theory and data for symmetric 2:2 and 3:3 salts.
 Malatesta and Zamboni (1997) present data for $\ln\gamma_\pm$ of \ce{MgSO4} which we reproduce in Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}A as function of $\sqrt[3]{c_\infty}$ (no offset).
-We can describe these data with Eq.~\eqref{eq_ipe_full} when we use an average ion radius of \textit{a}=0.25~nm which is the solid line in Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}A. The cube root limiting law (upper dashed line) of Eq.~\eqref{eq_ipe} is too shallow to fit data, so it does not apply.
+We can describe these data with Eq.~\eqref{eq_ipe_full} when we use an average ion radius of $\left\langle a \right\rangle \! = \!
+0.25$~nm, which is the solid line in Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}A. The cube root limiting law (upper dashed line) of Eq.~\eqref{eq_mu_11_practical} is the mathematical limit of the full numerical theory based on Eq.~\eqref{eq_ipe_full} with $z\!=\!2$, but only applies at very low concentrations, up to $\sim \!
+0.2$~mM.
+Thus, Eq.~\eqref{eq_mu_11_practical} does not describe the data.
 For a 2:2 salt, data for the osmotic coefficient are presented in Fig.~5 in Malatesta and Zamboni (1997) for \ce{ZnSO4}.
-At a concentration of 10~mM (\textit{m}=10\textsuperscript{-2}), the experimental value for $1-\phi$ is around 0.26, which is similar to results in Figs.~4 and 5 of Bjerrum (1926) for \ce{MgSO4}.
-We numerically calculate $1-\phi$ based on our theory and we come to exactly the same value.
-At 1 mM, Malatesta and Zamboni estimate 1-$\phi\sim 0.1$, and this is also the value we calculate.
-For a 3:3 salt, data for the salt \ce{LaFe(CN)6} are presented in Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}B (Malatesta \textit{et al.}, 1995) with an offset of +0.09~{kT}, and with an average radius of \textit{a}=0.47 nm they can be very well described by the full theory for soft ion pairs, Eq.~\eqref{eq_ipe_full}.
-The limiting law of Eq.~\eqref{eq_ipe} again does not apply.
+At a concentration of 10~mM ($m\!= \!
+10^{-2}$), the experimental value for $\phi$ is around 0.74, which is similar to results in Figs.~4 and 5 of Bjerrum (1926) for \ce{MgSO4}.
+We numerically calculate $\phi$ based on our theory and we come to exactly the same value.
+At 1~mM, Malatesta and Zamboni estimate $\phi \! \sim \!
+0.9$, and this is also the value we calculate.
+For a 3:3 salt, data for the salt \ce{LaFe(CN)6} are presented in Fig.~\ref{fig_lngamma_MgSO4_LaFeCN6}B (Malatesta \textit{et al.}, 1995) with an offset of +0.09~{kT}, and with an average radius of $\left\langle a \right\rangle \! = \!
+0.47$~nm they can be very well described by the numerical theory, Eq.~\eqref{eq_ipe_full}.
+The limiting law of Eq.~\eqref{eq_mu_11_practical}, evaluated for $z\!=\!3$, only agrees with the numerical theory up to a salt concentration of $\sim \!
+10$~$\mu$M, so it can not be used to describe the data.